 - Long-term care insurance: You will pay ongoing monthly payments.
 The drawbacks are the premiums can increase, and the insurance can be a “use it or lose it” policy.

-- Long-term care annuity: This annuity doubles or triples your investment to pay for a nursing home.
+- Long-term care annuity: This doubles or triples your investment to pay for a nursing home.

 - Life Insurance Policy: Utilize a life insurance policy’s death benefit while alive to pay for the nursing facility.

 In addition, these policies often include an annual inflation rider, which will help to keep pace with the rising expensive costs.
-As a result, a long-term care policy can be an invaluable tool to cover nursing home care.
+As a result, a long-term care policy can be an invaluable tool for nursing home care.

-A long-term care annuity or life insurance policy reduces the costs in half or down to a third for those who pay for nursing home care.
+A long-term care annuity or life insurance policy reduces the costs by half or down to a third for those who pay for nursing home care.

 How Do You Get Around Paying For A Nursing Home?